Aims & Scope

 - In order to make your article discoverable, please consult our guide on Search Engine Optimisation.

-- All articles must be submitted via our submission site.
+- All articles must be submitted on our IEEE Author Portal.

-- Format your article for submission by using the appropriate article template, located in the IEEE Author Center.
-[Word and LaTeX versions are available.]
+- Format your article for submission by using the article template, located in the IEEE Author Center.
+[Word dowload and LaTeX dowload versions are available.]
+Submit your article text in PDF format.

 - Submit your article text in PDF format.
 Visit the IEEE Author Center for information on writing the abstract, using equations in your article, publishing author names in native languages, and more.